nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 This is the very first recipe of this cookbook and it will be the basis for the development of new bundles, of new features, even of new UI elements all along this cookbook.
 All the other recipes will assume that this recipe has been done.

-{{!-- unmigrated-inline-wiki-markup: {multi-excerpt:name=recipe-tip}{tip:title=General remarks} * This recipe is not specific to a system or an IDE.
+{{!-- unmigrated-wiki-markup: {multi-excerpt:name=recipe-tip}{tip:title=General remarks} * This recipe is not specific to a system or an IDE.
 You will have to adapt it to your needs.
 The sole obligation is to use Maven in a console.
 But, even this part, with experience, could be fitted to your IDE habits if you have any. * You'll find the most frequent and common errors and problems detailed and resolved in the [FAQ|KB:]. * For any remark about this recipe or about this cookbook, don't hesitate to leave us a comment on this page. {tip} {multi-excerpt} --}}

 &nbsp;